JuheonChu/DickinsonFYSAssignment/README.md

 # Automated Student Assignment Program (Dickinson First-year seminar assignment)

-This is a student-faculty collaborative research with Professor Dick Forrester at Dickinson College to accomplish assigning Dickinson first-year students into their First-Year Seminar courses.
+This is a student-faculty collaborative research with Professor Dick Forrester at Dickinson College to accomplish assigning Dickinson first-year students into their First-Year Seminar courses in timely and efficient manner.

 ## Research Materials